Lindrick Golf Club saved the Ryder Cup.

 The Ryder Cup was saved.
 His one condition?
 That the match be held at his home course: Lindrick Golf Club.

 Our round at Lindrick bears out that this golf course remains a tremendous challenge, beautifully presented.
-That is borne out by the quality of the members, with Lee Westwood, Danny Willett and Matthew Fitzpatrick all calling Lindrick home and all celebrated throughout the clubhouse.
+It’s easy to see why Lee Westwood, Danny Willett and Matthew Fitzpatrick are regular visitors to Lindrick and why all three are celebrated throughout the clubhouse.
 It is an ongoing connection with the Ryder Cup.

 The greens at Lindrick are particularly impressive: slick, subtle and smooth.
 It is easy to see why Charles Scatchcard, writing for Golf Illustrated on September 26, 1957, would write, “with its springy moorland fairways, cut through vast seas of golden gorse and limestone rock, Lindrick’s course ranks as one of the finest in the country.”

 Lindrick’s place in the game is assured.
 Since 1957 it has hosted the Curtis Cup, the Dunlop Masters, the PGA Matchplay Championships among many others.
 These days it is a regional qualifying course for The Open championship and regularly appears in top 100 lists.
 It is easy to see why.